Home » Articles » Kids » 6 fun succulent planters to make with the kids

 fun-succulent-planters-gallery11

 For soil, use succulent mix, and keep your creations out of direct sunlight.
 A nice shaded area that has plenty of light is perfect for growing succulents.
-Enjoy making these fun succulent planters with the kids, and let their imaginations fly.
+Enjoy making these fun succulent planters with the kids, and let their imagination guide their projects.
+Just about anything can be made into a planter.

-If you like growing with kids, maybe have a read of our Kids veggie patch: 4 steps to success
+If you like growing with kids, have a read of our Kids Veggie Patch: 4 steps to success

 Share this post